 According to Instructure, “ensuring an accessible and pleasant experience to all users, regardless of disability, is a key focus of Canvas.
 The Canvas platform was built using the most modern HTML and CSS technologies, and is committed to W3C’s Web Accessibility Initiative and Section 508 guidelines.”

 While the Canvas platform itself is accessible, it is important that the content that you create is also accessible.
 You may use the Canvas Accessibility Checker to review your own HTML content.
 For information on making your file uploads accessible, it is highly recommended that you review the Digital Accessibility Initiative website and Instructure’s General Accessibility Design Guidelines.

-In addition, Ally for Canvas is embedded in all MSU Canvas courses and automatically checks for accessibility issues and generates alternative accessible formats.
+In addition, Ally for Canvas is embedded in all University Canvas courses and automatically checks for accessibility issues and generates alternative accessible formats.
 Ally also guides instructors on how to improve the accessibility of course content.